settings_tutorial

 # fmt: off

-# Create .env file with OpenAI API key
+# Create .env file with OpenAI API and Anthropic API keys

 # Replace <your-openai-api-key> and <your-anthropic-api-key> with your actual API keys